VaVia logo

 NORMAL

-VaVia receives a Normal Stability Score.
-Three-year turnover of 5.88% sits above the typical franchise (around 5.7%).
+VaVia earns a Good Stability Score.
+Three-year turnover of 4.65% sits below the typical franchise (around 6%), placing the system somewhat better than many peers.
 Out of 2 total exits, terminations and ceased operations each accounted for 1, alongside no non-renewals and no franchisor buybacks.

 Unit Growth Analysis